lucia2007/towers-of-hanoi/README.md

 ### Python Logic
   The logic of the game itself is not very difficult: The goal is to move all the disks from the first base to the last base.
 The main restriction is that the user may not place a bigger disk on a smaller one.
 The game can become quite long and tedius if the user is just randomly moving the disks and is not trying to optimize the number of moves.
 On the other hand, it can be quite motivating to try to achieve the minumum number of moves.

-  I had to frequently manually validate the user input to make sure that the correct type of input was returned.
+  I had to frequently manually validate the user's input to make sure that the correct type of input was returned.
 In case of a number input I had to check if a number was entered, and if it was within the required range.
 For a string, I had to check if the correct string was returned.

   Anytime the user does not provide the correct input, they are informed about their mistake and asked to correct their choice.
 All warning messages are displayed in red, so the user is alerted about the mistake.